sridharmanohar/springboot-rest-redis-postgre/readme.md

  "iat": 1508607322,
  "exp": 1508625322
 }
-7. Signature ensures that the token is not changed on the way.For example if you want to use the HMAC SHA256 algorithm, the signature will be created in the following way:
+7. **Signature** ensures that the token is not changed on the way.
+For example if you want to use the HMAC SHA256 algorithm, the signature will be created in the following way:
 HMACSHA256(
  base64UrlEncode(header) + "." +
  base64UrlEncode(payload),
  secret)
-8. Following is a sample JWT token: eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJBbGV4MTIzIiwic2N.v9A80eU1VDo2Mm9UqN2FyEpyT79IUmhg
+8. Following is a **sample JWT token**: eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJBbGV4MTIzIiwic2N.v9A80eU1VDo2Mm9UqN2FyEpyT79IUmhg
+9. **Project Structure**:
+    * config: AuthorizationServerConfig.java, ResourceServerConfig.java, SecurityConfig.java
+    * controller: UserController.java
+    * dao: UserDao.java
+    * model: User.java
+    * service: impl package, UserService.java
+    * impl: UserServiceImpl.java
+    * Application.java
+    * resources folder has application.properties
 9. **Maven Dependencies**:
+    * spring-boot-starter-parent version 1.5.8.RELEASE is a parent artifact.
+Following all are dependency artifacts
+    * spring-boot-starter-web
+    * spring-boot-starter-data-jpa
     * spring-boot-starter-security
     * spring-security-oauth2
     * spring-security-jwt  - this provides JwtTokenStore support
+    * mysql-connector-java
+    * commons-dbcp
-10. Authorization Server Config
+10. **Authorization Server Config**
     * AuthorizationServerConfig.java extends AuthorizationServerConfigurerAdapter of org.springframework.security.oauth2... package
-    * AuthenticationManager of org.springframework.security.authentication is DI.
+    * AuthenticationManager of org.springframework.security.authentication is DI'd.
     * Method accessTokenConverter
-        * is configured as a bean and it instantiates JwtAccessTokenConverter of org.springframework.security.oauth2... package
+        * creates an instance of JwtAccessTokenConverter of org.springframework.security.oauth2.. package
-        * and it calls the setSigningKey of JwtAccessTokenConverter with some random string - **what is this value??**
+        * and it calls the setSigningKey of JwtAccessTokenConverter with some random string - **what is this value and what is happening here??**
+        * is configured as a @bean
+        * and returns the instance of JwtAccessTokenConverter with the signingkey.
+        * We have added our custom signature to make the JWT token more robust
     * The tokenStore method
-        * is also configured as a bean and it returns a new instance of JwtTokenStore (which is of org.springframework.security.oauth2.. package), which takes accessTokenConverter method as input
+        * is also configured as a @bean and
+        * it returns a new instance of JwtTokenStore (which is of org.springframework.security.oauth2.. package), which takes accessTokenConverter method as input
+        * Apart from JwtTokenStore, spring security also provides InMemoryTokenStore and JdbcTokenStore.
     * The configure method
         * is overridden, taking an ClientDetailsServiceConfigurer of org.springframework.security.oauth2... package as input
         * and it sets the inmemory details of CLIENT_ID, CLIENT_SECRET, GranTypes, Scopes, Access and refresh token validilty
+        * all these fields are set in the class as static final fields
+        * **what is the type of auth. grant that is being given here??**
     * The configure method
-        * which takes AuthorizationServerEndpointsConfigurer of org.springframework.security.oauth2.. package as input is also overridden and tokenStore, authenticationManager and accessTokenConverter are set
+        * which takes AuthorizationServerEndpointsConfigurer of org.springframework.security.oauth2.. package as input is also overridden and
+        * tokenStore, authenticationManager and accessTokenConverter are set
+        * **what is happening here??**
-    * ClientDetailsServiceConfigurer can be used to define an in-memory or JDBC implementation of the client details service.In this example, we are using an in-memory implementation.
+    * ClientDetailsServiceConfigurer can be used to define an in-memory or JDBC implementation of the client details service.
+In this example, we are using an in-memory implementation.
+    * Annotations used:
-    * @EnableAuthorizationServer - enables the auth. server.
+        * class level: @Configuration, @EnableAuthorizationServer
+        * instance level: @Autowired
+        * method level: @Bean, @Override
-11. Resource Server Config
+11. **Resource Server Config**:
-    * Resource in our context is the REST API which we have exposed for the crud operation.To access these resources, client must be authenticated
+    * Resource in our context is the REST API which we have exposed for the crud operation.
+To access these resources, client must be authenticated
     * ResourceServerConfig.java extends ResourceServerConfigurerAdapter of org.springframework.security.oauth2.. package.
     * configure method
         * which takes ResourceServerSecurityConfigurer of org.springframework.security.oauth2.. package as input is overridden
-        * and it calls resourceId and stateless methods in it.
+        * and it calls resourceId and sets some constant in it - **what is this value??**
+        * and sets stateless to false - **what is the significance?? **
     * configure method
         * which takes HttpSecurity of org.springframework.security.config.. package as input is also overridden
-        * and anonymous, disable, authorizeRequests, antMatchers, access, and, exceptionHandling, accessDeniedHandler methods.
+        * and disables annonymous - **what does this mean??**
-        * in this we have configured that /users is a protected resource and it requires an ADMIN role for the access.
+        * and we have configured that /users is a protected resource and it requires an ADMIN role for the access.
+        * and in case of an exception, a new instance of OAuth2AccessDeniedHandler of org.springframework.security.oauth2.. package is thrown - **why specifically this??**
     * Since, we have resource-server and auhorization server implementation in the same project, we don't require to redefine our JwtAccessTokenConverter in the resource server config else we need to provide similar JwtAccessTokenConverter implementation in resource server too.
+    * Annotations used:
-    * @EnableResourceServer enables resource server.
+        * class level: @Configuration, @EnableResourceServer
+        * method level: @Override
-12. SecurityConfig.java:
+12. **SecurityConfig.java**:
     * extends WebSecurityConfigurerAdapter of org.springframework.security.config.. package
     * UserDetailsService
-        * of org.springframework.security.core.userdetails is DI.
+        * of org.springframework.security.core.userdetails is DI'd.
         * **what is the @Resource(name = "userService") on UserDetailsService DI??**
+        * **what is the significance of this class??**
     * authenticationManagerBean method
         *  is overridden and
         *  **is also configured as a bean, but why, what is its purpose??**
+        *  and retuns the AuthenticationManagerBean instance by callings its super - **is this just a mandataory config??**
     * Method globalUserDetails
         *  takes AuthenticationManagerBuilder of org.springframework.security.config.. package as input and
-        *  calls userDetailsService method and passwordEncoder method.
+        *  calls userDetailsService method and passes in the DI'd UserDetailsService instance
+        *  and calls passwordEncoder method and passes in the encode method
     * the configure method
         *  which takes an HttpSecurity of org.springframework.security.config.. package is also overridden and
-        *  **what does it basically do??**
+        *  disables csrf - **what is csrf??why disable it??**
+        *  and disables anonymous - **what is anonymous, why disable??**
+        *  and call authorizeRequests for /api-docs/ and permiting all to access it
+            * if i understand the above thing correctly, it on one hand it is configuring /api-docs as a protected resource and on the other hand it is permiting all to access it - **then why in first place make the resource protected??**
     * the encoder method
         * returns a new instance of BCryptPasswordEncoder of org.springframework.security.crypto.bcrypt and
         * is configured as a bean
     * the corsFilter method
         *  creates an instance UrlBasedCorsConfigurationSource of org.springframework.web.cors and
         *  of that of CorsConfiguration which is from org.springframework.web.cors and
         *  sets few params of it and
         *  then returns an instance of FilterRegistrationBean of org.springframework.boot.web.servlet
         * **what is the purpose of this?**
         * this method is also configured as a bean
+     * Annotations used:
+        * class level: @Configuration, @EnableWebSecurity, @EnableGlobalMethodSecurity(prePostEnabled = true) - **what do they do??**
+        * method level: @Override, @Bean, @Autowired - **i kind of still dont understand the diff b/w autowired and bean??**
+        * instance level: @Resource(name = "userService") **what does this even mean??**
+13. **UserService** interface:
+    * has 3 methods
+    * save, findAll and delete
+    * all methods specific for business purpose
+13. **UserDao** interface:
+    * extends CrudRepository of org.springframework.data.repository
+    * and passes in User and Long
+    * has 1 method - findByUsername : returns User instance
+    * **dont understand the duplication of having both a dao and service interfaces, when they both could have been combined?**
+    * Annotations used:
+        * class level: @Repository
+13. **UserServiceImpl** class:
+    * implements UserDetailsService of org.springframework.security.core.userdetails package and UserService interfaces
+    * **what is the purpose and significance of this UserDetailsService class??**
+    * UserDao is DI'd
+    * the method loadUserByUsername:
+        * takes a string userId as input
+        * calls findByUsername of UserDao
+        * and if user is found then User instance is returned with username, pwd and authority
+        * if not, then a UsernameNotFoundException from org.springframework.security.core.userdetails package is thrown
+        * method returns UserDetails of org.springframework.security.core.userdetails - **what is this and its significance??**
+    * the method getAuthority:
+        * returns a List of SimpleGrantedAuthority with roleas ROLE_ADMIN
+        * SimpleGrantedAuthority is from org.springframework.security.core.authority - **significance??**
+        * **why role has to be mentioned??**
+    * the method findAll:
+        *  creates an instance of an ArrayList of type User
+        *  calls findAll of UserDao and fetches the User objects and iterates through each of them and dumps each User instance into the above created List
+        *  and returns this list
+    * the delete method:
+        * takes a long value - id
+        * and calls delete of UserDao - **why this? it should be calling UserService??**
+        * and this is a overridden method
+    * the save method:
+        * takes a User instance
+        * and calls save of UserDao - **again why userDao, why not userservice??**
+        * and returns User instance - **why is save method returning a User instance??**
+    * Annotations used:
+        * class level: @Service(value = "userService") - **what is the significance of value??**
+        * method level: @Override
+        * instance level: @Autowired
-13. User Script:
+13. **User Script**:
     * this script inserts into User table with id, username, salary and age details.
     * sample entry:
         * INSERT INTO User (id, username, password, salary, age) VALUES (1, 'Alex123', '$2a$04$I9Q2sDc4QGGg5WNTLmsz0.fvGv3OjoZyj81PrSFyGOqMphqfS2qKu', 3456, 33);
-14. Testing Application:
+14. **Testing Application**:
     * First, run Application.java as a java program
     * switch to postman
         * and make POST request at http://localhost:8080/oauth/token to generate tokens